 - Context-dependent phrasing

-I ran a test with a punchy software landing page (think “10x your productivity” type messaging).
-Across all platforms, cultural and contextual errors appeared in 40% of idiomatic expressions.
+Consider a punchy software landing page (think “10x your productivity” type messaging).
+Across all platforms, cultural and contextual errors appear in 40% of idiomatic expressions.
 “Cut to the chase” became “cut until the pursuit” in one German translation.
 “Hit the ground running” translated literally to a phrase about hitting earth while jogging in French.

 The consensus-based translation approach (new in 2026) helps here. pioneered this - having multiple AI models translate the same content and comparing results reduces errors by 22% in creative content.
 Their AI agents can achieve up to 99% accuracy, but only when combined with human review for brand voice.